lbarriffe/ecommerce_revenue_analytics/analysis.md

 ### **Operational Impact**

+<h3 align="center">Average Review Score x Delivery Lead Time </h3>

 ![Delivery Days by Review Score](delivery_days_by_review.png)

 #### Findings

 Delivery performance shows a measurable relationship with customer satisfaction.
-Orders with the lowest delivery times tend to receive higher review scores, while review scores generally decline as delivery times increase.
+Orders with the shortest delivery times tend to receive higher review scores, while review scores generally decline as delivery times increase.

 #### Summary

 Delivery performance appears to be positively associated with customer satisfaction.
 Although this relationship is not perfectly linear, the weakening of the trend in later delivery periods is likely influenced by increasingly sparse observations.

-### Conclusion and Recommendations
+### Conclusion:

 1. Revenue loss from canceled or incomplete orders appears to be minimal.
 2. Customer value is moderately concentrated, with approximatley 50% of customers contributing 80% of revenue.
 3. Delivery performance shows a measurable relationship with customer satisfaction.

+### Recommendations:

 1. Develop retention strategies that target the top 50% of customers.
 2. Improve delivery performance to support stronger customer satisfaction.